bacionejs/editor/README.md

 1. **Examples**: Games included
 1. **Configure**: Modify the editor source within itself

-## Help
-- **Swipe**: Swipe up on a key for alternate functions:
-  - Save → Diff
-  - Zoom → Fullscreen
-  - Rename → Superstar Highlight
-  - Misc → Themes
-  - Characters → Shift-like behavior
-- **Editing**: Copy button selects, then Backspace cuts selection or Enter cancels.
-Repeat to extend or use arrows.
-See a demo on [YouTube](http://www.youtube.com/@bacionejs).
-- **Paste Buffer**: The Comment button and the Pickers use the Paste buffer.
-- **Closing Views**: Tap anywhere to dismiss views

 ## Limitations
 - **Security**: Chrome cannot access local resources.
 Instead, use programmatic graphics and sound.
 - **Alternative**: For complex needs, try [Neovim with Termux and Apache](https://github.com/bacionejs/termux).